alphagov/content-store/doc/content_item_fields.md

 sorting documents by update date.
 It should change when there is a major update and should not change for a minor update.

+## `first_published_at`

+ISO 8601 formatted timestamp.
+Present when the content item has been published.

 ## `details`

 A hash.
 Present in all contexts.